 Determine whether the HCRA has the authority to deal with the matter and advise you if it does not.

-Notify the builder or vendor about your complaint.
+Notify the builder or vendor about your complaint if your complaint involves a licensed builder or vendor.
 A copy of your complaint and supporting documentation will, where appropriate, be provided to the builder or vendor concerned.
 The builder or vendor will be asked to respond to the allegations in your complaint, and to provide any information and documentation in support of their response.

 Where necessary, ask you for additional information, including contact information for individuals who may be of assistance in the course of the HCRA’s inquiries into your complaint.